-The current town hall in Malbork was erected in the years 1365-1380 in the place of an earlier building.
+The town of Malbork (Marienburg) obtained the foundation privilege in 1276, renewed in 1304.
+The Gothic town hall in Malbork was erected in the years 1365-1380 in the place of an earlier building.
 Already at the end of the 15th century it had to be rebuilt after the destruction of the Thirteen Years War.
-Another major repairs had to be carried out in 1901, after the city fire of 1899.
-Until 1919, the building served the needs of the municipal self-government, and after its transfer to the New Town Hall, some rooms were used by the police.
-Currently, the Town House of Culture is located in the town hall.
+At the end of the 15th or at the beginning of the 16th century, an annex of meat stalls was added from the east, replaced in 1729 with a brick annex.
+In 1844 town hall was renovated, and after the town fire in 1899, further large-scale renovation works were carried out in 1901 under the supervision of C. Steinbrecht.
+Until 1919, the building served the needs of the municipal government, and after its transfer to the New Town Hall, some of the rooms were used by the police.
+The last major renovations were carried out after minor damages in 1945.

 The Malbork Town Hall was built on the eastern frontage of the elongated town square, stretching along the entire length of the town from St. Mary’s Gate on the south to the parish church and the gate leading to the castle on the north.
 The town hall was situated more or less in the middle of the length, slightly below the Pottery Gate in the east, towards which led smaller transverse streets, separating the building from the neighboring plots.